inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/audit-logs.md

 ![Administration Panel Record Changes](./img/audit-logs-changes.png)

-## How to add new actions
+## How to track more actions

-To add new actions to the audit logging system, follow these steps:
+To track more actions on resources in InvenioRDM using audit logs, follow these steps to add new Auditing actions:

 1. **Define the Action**: Create a new class that inherits from `AuditLogAction`.
 Specify the id (action name), message_template, and optionally, the context and resource_type.